 For more information on in-depth timing and synchronization concepts, refer to the NI Developer Zone tutorial “Introduction to Distributed Clock Synchronization and the IEEE 1588 Precision Time Protocol.”

 Most PXI chassis contain a system controller slot in the leftmost slot of the chassis (slot 1).
-You can choose from a few options when determining the best system controller for an application, including remote controllers from a desktop, workstation, server, or laptop computer and high-performance embedded controllers with either a Microsoft OS (Windows 7/Vista/XP) or a real-time OS (LabVIEW Real-Time).
-The two types of controller options are laptop control of PXI and PC control of PXI.
+You can choose from a few options when determining the best system controller for an application.
+Options include embedded and remote controllers.

 PXI embedded controllers are typically built using standard PC components in a small, PXI package.
-For example, the NI PXIe-8133 controller has a 1.73 GHz quad-core Intel Core i7-820 processor (3.06 GHz maximum in single-core, Turbo Boost mode), up to 8 GB of DDR3 RAM, the option of hard-disk drive or solid-state drive, two Gigabit Ethernet ports, and standard PC peripherals such as Hi-Speed USB, ExpressCard/34, serial, and parallel ports.
+For example, the NI PXIe-8135 controller has a 1.3 GHz quad-core Intel Core i7-3610QE processor (3.3 GHz maximum in single-core, Turbo Boost mode), up to 16 GB of DDR3 RAM, the option of hard-disk drive or solid-state drive, two Gigabit Ethernet ports, and standard PC peripherals such as Hi-Speed USB, serial, and parallel ports.

 The MXI-Express interface kit provides a 110 MB/s PCI Express-to-PCI bridge from the PC to the PXI chassis.
 With the NI PXI-PCIe8362 two-port interface kit, you can control two PXI systems simultaneously from a single PC.
 Using a MXI-Express interface, you can create multichassis PCI systems using the star topology configuration, with either 3 or 7 m copper cables.
 This interface is compatible with x1, x4, x8, and x16 PCI Express slots, so you can use this option in a wide variety of desktop computers.
 For more information on MXI-Express, refer to the MXI-Express Series User Manual.